sybrenjansen/text-scrubber/README.rst

 Resource loading
 ~~~~~~~~~~~~~~~~

-Resources for cities and regions aren't all loaded when you import ``TextScrubber``, they're loaded on the fly.
-This
+Resources for cities and regions aren't all loaded when you import ``TextScrubber``, they're loaded on the fly per
-means that the first time you do a query it can take a while.
-The second time around it will be much faster.
-You can
+country.
+This means that the first time you do a query it can take a while.
+The second time around the same query will
+be much faster, as will all other queries involving the same countr(y)(ies).
+You can load in resources per country in
-load in resources in advance by using:
+advance by using:

 .. code-block:: python